NikolettVar/data-structures-binary-tree-food/README.md

-isEmpty, checks if tree contains no nodes add, inserts new node into the tree size, counts the number of nodes in the tree minEmission, finds the minimum CO2 emission car maxEmission, finds the maximum CO2 emission car inOrder, a tree traversal method, prints the nodes in ascending order.
+isEmpty, checks if tree contains no nodes add, inserts new node into the tree size, counts the number of nodes in the tree minHealthIndex, finds the minimum health index food maxHealthIndex, finds the maximum health index food inOrder, a tree traversal method, prints the nodes in ascending order.